Gabriele Paolo Jewellery - Bespoke fine jewellery & Mokume-gane by Gabriele Gucci

 Pattern revelation

-The fused billet is worked — rolled, twisted, carved, chased and shaped.
-Each cut into the surface reveals a cross-section of the layers beneath, creating the extraordinary wood grain, wave and landscape patterns unique to this piece.
+The fused billet is worked - rolled, twisted, carved, forged and shaped.
+Each cut into the surface reveals a cross-section of the layers beneath, creating the extraordinary wood grain, wave and landscape patterns unique to every piece.

 Forming & setting